-"These low blood pressure symptoms occur when there are inadequate blood flows to your vital organs," says Dr Ian Phoon, Associate Consultant at
+"These low blood pressure symptoms occur when there are inadequate blood flows to your vital organs," Dr Phoon adds.

 Low blood pressure may be caused by many underlying medical conditions.
 The following conditions can be serious and may lead to shock.